EtheaDev/InstantObjects/README.md

 **Full DUnitX Tests**

-InstantObjects contains over 400 Tests written for DUnitX framework.
+InstantObjects contains over 400 Unit Tests written for DUnitX and ubMock framework.

 From 3.0 version is also compatible with TestInsight test framework.

 ![TestInsight Running](/Tests/TestInsightRunning.png)